-The Prince of Peace community, identified on Map 13, is a low to medium density residential area that has been designed to accommodate the needs of seniors.
+The Prince of Peace community, identified on Map 12, is a low to medium density residential area that has been designed to accommodate the needs of seniors.
 The master site development plan and associated land use allows for semi-detached homes, medium density condominiums, assisted living accommodation, and dementia accommodation.
 Development of this area will comply with all relevant policies of this plan.

-8.20 Residential development within the Prince of Peace area shall be in accordance with the Prince of Peace Master Site Development Plan and relevant policies of this plan.
+8.12 Residential development within the Prince of Peace area shall be in accordance with the Prince of Peace Master Site Development Plan, the Princeton Conceptual Scheme, and relevant policies of this plan.